jundalisay/sp/content/en/material/fallacies/age-universe.md

 {{< i s="/graphics/meta/space.jpg" a="Sponge" >}}

-An expanding sponge keeps the matter of the sponge at the same density.
-It also matches the cosmic web.
+An expanding sponge keeps the matter of the sponge at the same density while matching the look of the cosmic web.

 {{< i s="/graphics/physics/balloon.jpg" a="Sponge" >}}